By Ezekiel Kimosop

 CHRISTIAN LIBERTY

+Having said as much, I recognize that there are convictions that do not touch on the fundamentals doctrine that we have highlighted above.
 For instance, some Christian traditions such as the Seventh Day Adventists esteem a particular day of the week as hallowed.
 Most Christian traditions worship on Sunday.
 Some do not consider any day as more hallowed and would readily worship on any day of the week if it serves their convenience.

 Evangelicals and Pentecostals have conflicting views and perspectives touching on cessation or continuation of certain spiritual gifts.
+Even where Church traditions agree on a given set of perspectives, their interpretations and practices and may considerably differ.

-The Bible concludes with a warning that we should not sit in the place of God and judge others based on our perspectives on non essential issues that fall within the spectrum of our Christian liberties (14:10-11).
+The Bible concludes with a warning that we should not sit in the place of God and judge others based on our theological inclinations on non essential issues that fall within the spectrum of our Christian liberties (Romans 14:10-11).
+This does not however suggest that we cannot judge acts of moral disobedience or point out false teaching or single out teachers of heresy.

+The Bible concludes with a warning that we should not sit in the place of God and judge others based on our theological inclinations on non essential issues that fall within the spectrum of our Christian liberties (Romans 14:10-11).
 This does not however suggest that we cannot judge acts of moral disobedience or point out false teaching or single out teachers of heresy.

 The Bible says that each of us shall give an account before God.
 We should therefore allow for Christian liberty on the non essential matters while standing firm on our convictions touching on the fundamental truths of the Faith as revealed in Scripture.